JetBrains/kotlin-web-site/pages/docs/tutorials/native/mapping-function-pointers-from-c.md

 Kotlin turns the function pointer return type into nullable `CPointer<CFunction<..>` object.
 One need to explicitly check for `null` first.
 We use [elvis operator](../reference/null-safety.html) for that.
 The `cinterop` tool helps us to turn a C function pointer into an easy to call object in Kotlin.
+That is what we did in the last line

 ## Next Steps